ybot1122/playground/ssr-rsc-intro/README.md

 Let's pause and see what we have accomplished: We are rendering React on the serverside, delivering that rendered HTML to the clientside, and then hydrating our application on the clientside so it can be fully interactive.
 Well done.

 But wait a minute...
 Hydrating the React app on the clientside?
 Do you mean we are literally rebuilding the entire React tree on the clientside, **again** after we did that on the serverside?
 Indeed.
-Ideally, there is no actual diff in the HTML structure, so ideally `hydrateRoot` only attaches eventlisteners and Javascript functionality to existing HTML DOM elements.
+Ideally, there is no actual diff in the HTML structure, so ideally `hydrateRoot` only attaches eventlisteners and Javascript functionality to existing DOM elements.
 But if it does detect a mismatch in the HTML, it could lead to rendering new HTML on the client.

 Do you see the opportunity to optimize this hydration step?